jvandegroep/CreateADUser/README.md

 - Limited input checking
 - This code is only the front, not the API back end.

-# HOW TO Create and Run the docker locally
+# HOW TO Pull and Run the docker from Docker Hub
-- To create the docker image type: "docker build -t [username]/dockercreateaduser"
+- To create the docker image type: "docker pull jaapgroep/createaduser"
-- To run the docker type: "docker run -p 8080:8080 -d [username]/dockercreateaduser"
+- To run the docker on port 80, type: "docker run -p 80:8080 -d jaapgroep/createaduser"
 - Login to docker type: "docker exec -it [id] /bin/bash"